dedalozzo/www.elephantoncouch.com/_docs/introduction.md

 ### CLI

 Like the two above, the CLI is provided for your convenience in the form of a Composer package.
-It's really easy to install and like any other Unix command, it comes within an integrated help.
+Like any other Unix command, it comes within an integrated help.
 Everything you do from Futon and Fauxton, can be done using the CLI.
-To be honest you can do more, you can do more complex queries, etc.
+This library, unfortunately, uses Sh-Mop to keep the connection active and to remember the database in use.
+Since CouchDB doesn't provide a tool to execute queries, you'll find a right-hand man in this command-line interface.

 ## Acknowledgments